TheJumpCloud/jcapi-java/jcapiv1/README.md

         ApplicationsApi apiInstance = new ApplicationsApi();
         String contentType = "application/json"; // String |
         String accept = "application/json"; // String |
-        String fields = "fields_example"; // String | The comma separated fileds included in the returned records.
+        String fields = "fields_example"; // String | The comma separated fields included in the returned records.
 If omitted the default list of fields will be returned.
         Integer limit = 56; // Integer | The number of records to return at once.
         Integer skip = 56; // Integer | The offset into the records to return.
         String sort = "The comma separated fields used to sort the collection.
 Default sort is ascending, prefix with - to sort descending."; // String |
-        String xOrgId = "<<your org id>>"; // String |
+        String xOrgId = ""; // String |
         try {
             Applicationslist result = apiInstance.applicationsList(contentType, accept, fields, limit, skip, sort, xOrgId);
             System.out.println(result);